michaelgrosner/tribeca/README.md

 # tribeca

-`tribeca` is a very low latency cryptocurrency [market making](https://github.com/michaelgrosner/tribeca/wiki#what-is-market-making) trading bot with a full featured web client, backtester, and supports direct connectivity to several large cryptocoin exchanges.
+`tribeca` is a very low latency cryptocurrency [market making](https://github.com/michaelgrosner/tribeca/wiki#what-is-market-making) trading bot with a full featured [web client](https://github.com/michaelgrosner/tribeca#web-ui), [backtester](https://github.com/michaelgrosner/tribeca/wiki#how-can-i-test-new-trading-strategies), and supports direct connectivity to [several cryptocoin exchanges](https://github.com/michaelgrosner/tribeca#configuration).
 On modern hardware, it can react to market data by placing and canceling orders in under a millisecond.

 It runs on v0.12 nodejs or the latest io.js.
 Persistence is acheived using mongodb.
 Installation is recommended via Docker, but manual installation everything is also supported.

 ### Docker Installation